Why should I get my MBA and continue working? How do I fit this program into my life?

 Duke does not issue visas for residencies outside of the U.S. We assist in providing the paperwork explaining why you need to be in the designated location for the residencies.
 Contact the admissions team for further guidance by emailing firstname.lastname@example.org or calling +1.919.660.7705.

-- The Duke MBA offers an international student loan program through Coastal Federal Credit Union that does not require a U.S. cosigner.
-To learn more about this program, please visit our Financial Aid page.
+We offer international student loan programs that do not require a U.S. cosigner.
+To learn more, visit our Financial Aid page.

+Scholarships are available from Fuqua.
 Additionally, students who are U.S. citizens or permanent residents may apply for federal loans.
-A separate loan program is available for international students which covers up to 90% of the cost of attendance without a U.S. cosigner.
+Separate loan programs are available for international students which cover up to 80% of the cost of attendance without a U.S. cosigner.

 Fuqua has a financial aid office that can assist you with the loan process.